UFMG-Organizacao-de-Disciplinas/DCC865-Projeto_e_Analise_de_Algoritmos/2024.2/Materiais enviados/Módulo 3 e 4/Lista 1.md

 #### Cap.
 9, Exercises 9.1-1 (Pág.
 215)

-Show that the second smallest of $n$ elements can be found with $n + \lroof \log n \rroof - 2$ comparisons in the worst case.
+Show that the second smallest of $n$ elements can be found with $n + \empheqbiglroof \log n \empheqbiglroof - 2$ comparisons in the worst case.
 (Hint: Also find the smallest element.)

 #### Cap.
 9, Exercises 9.1-2 * (Pág.
 215)

-Prove the lower bound of $\lroof 3n/2 \rroof$ comparisons in the worst case to find both the maximum and minimum of $n$ numbers.
+Prove the lower bound of $\empheqbiglroof 3n/2 \empheqbiglroof$ comparisons in the worst case to find both the maximum and minimum of $n$ numbers.
 (Hint: Consider how many numbers are potentially either the maximum or minimum, and investigate how a comparison affects these counts.)

 #### Cap.
 9, Exercises 9.3-1 (Pág.
 223)